mariia-8/Fire-Incident-Dispatch-Analysis/README.md

 perform data exploration of Fire Incidents in NYC throughout different NYC boroughs to provide the government with useful information to improve their policy-making decisions.

-In the first section of the project, we developed a python script that runs on Docker to build and connect our EC2 instance to the Elastic search domain.
-This allows us to load over 5M records to the Elastic search index.
+In the first section of the project, I developed a python script that runs on Docker to build and connect our EC2 instance to the Elastic search domain.
+This allows me to load over 5M records to the Elastic search index.
 The data can be publicly accessed from NYC Open Data.
-Our script supports the python command line interface to send API requests.
+The script supports the python command line interface to send API requests.

 In addition, a docker image was created, containing the Dockerfile, python script, and all the